raffael-1/raffael-1/README.md

 # Hi, I'm Raffael 👋

-I'm an incoming Informatics student currently building my foundation in software development and practical computing.
+I'm an Informatics student currently building my foundation in software development and practical computing.
 Most of my work here revolves around exploring how code, logic, and systems interact — and how those pieces evolve into real, usable technology.

 ### 🌱 What I'm Learning
 - Programming fundamentals and software best practices